Flemming Povlsen

-Flemming Søgaard Povlsen (born 3 December 1966) is a Danish former professional footballer who played as a striker for Borussia Dortmund in Germany, among other teams.
-He works as football expert on TV.
+Flemming Søgaard Povlsen (born 3 December 1966) is a Danish football pundit and former professional footballer who played as a striker.
+Born in Aarhus and a youth product of Viby IF, Povlsen also played in The Netherlands, Spain and Germany, until a knee injury forced him to retire, at only 28 years of age.
+Before the injury, Povlsen rose to prominence at FC Cologne, before settling at Borussia Dortmund, with whom he won the 1995 Bundesliga and played the final half of his career.
+At an international level, he was among the profiles on the Denmark squad that won the 1992 UEFA European Football Championship.

 Club career

 Povlsen started playing football in local town Viby, but moved on to Danish top-flight club AGF Aarhus in 1984.
 In 1985, he was awarded the Danish 1st Division Revelation of the Year.
 He moved abroad in 1986, when he signed for Spanish club Castilla CF, the reserve team of multiple European champions Real Madrid.
-While at Castilla, he made his debut for the Denmark national team in the 5–0 win over Greece in an 1988 Olympic Games qualifier.
+While at Castilla, he made his debut for the Denmark national team in the 5–0 win over Greece in a 1988 Olympic Games qualifier.
 After only a year at CF Castilla, Povlsen moved on to 1.
 FC Köln in Germany, where he played alongside fellow Dane Morten Olsen.
 Even though he wasn't a top goal scoring striker, Povlsen's speed and work rate endeared him to the fans, and he won two sets of silver medals, as the Köln team finished second in the 1988–89 and 1989–90 Bundesliga seasons.
 Povlsen did not play more than three matches for Köln in the 1989–90 season though, as he was bought by Dutch club PSV Eindhoven in 1989.
 He played the remainder of the season at PSV, going on to win the Dutch cup and finishing second in the League.
 He moved back to Germany, where he settled down at Borussia Dortmund in 1990.

 Povlsen experienced his greatest success while at Dortmund, and quickly became a fan favourite.
 However, in an April 1993 game for Dortmund against 1.
 FC Köln, he tore his anterior cruciate ligament in the knee, and was out for recovery until October of the same year, when he made his come-back against Wattenscheid 09.
 In a September 1994 match in the DFB-Pokal tournament against 1.
-FC Kaiserslautern he suffered a cruciate ligament injury in his other knee, and though he had a short appearance in March 1995 against Eintracht Frankfurt, and thus was a part of the 1994–95 Bundesliga winning Dortmund side, Povlsen had to end his career due to his knee injuries.
+FC Kaiserslautern he suffered a cruciate ligament injury in his other knee.
+Although he had a short appearance in March 1995 against Eintracht Frankfurt, and thus was a part of the 1994–95 Bundesliga winning Dortmund side, Povlsen ended his playing career due to his knee injuries.